Drews Low Vision Clinic – ST. LOUIS SOCIETY FOR THE BLIND AND VISUALLY IMPAIRED

 While this vision loss is usually permanent and cannot be reversed or cured through eyeglasses, contact lenses, medicine or surgery, vision rehabilitation care and therapies provided by the St. Louis Society for the Blind and Visually Impaired can help individuals with vision loss maximize their remaining eyesight, maintain their independence, and continue to participate in the activities that bring them fulfillment and joy.

-Our Drews Low Vision Clinic provides functional vision assessments using a rehabilitation model.
-The clinic is staffed by a Doctor of Optometry and occupational therapists who specialize in low vision services.
-The process to develop each client’s personalized care plan begins with a vision exam to determine if there are prescriptive optical aids or non-prescriptive vision aids that will help the patient best utilize their remaining sight.
+The process to develop each client’s personalized care plan begins with a low vision exam and an Occupational Therapy evaluation to determine if there are prescriptive optical aids or non-prescriptive vision aids that will help the patient best utilize their remaining sight.
 This exam compliments a primary eye doctor’s medical exam by looking at how visual functioning may be enhanced.
-Following the low vision assessment exam, clients meet with our low vision therapists to test and learn how to use the tools recommended by the doctor.
+Prior to the low vision eye exam, clients meet with our Occupational Therapists to complete a comprehensive evaluation on how your vision loss may be impacting your daily activities.

 Michelle Harrell, COTA; Ali Lambert, COTA; Dr. Jennifer Lauer, OTD, Director of Adult Services; Mariko Lighthart, OT; and Gina Cusac, COTA.